 Culture Nature No inventories/lists/registers of heritage have been established.
-Inventories/lists/registers are not actively used for the protection of heritage.
-Inventories/lists/registers are sometimes used for the protection of heritage. × × Inventories/lists/registers are frequently used for the protection of heritage.
+Inventories/lists/registers are not actively used for the protection of heritage. × Inventories/lists/registers are sometimes used for the protection of heritage. ×

 6.4 - In addition to heritage practitioners and academic institutions, does the State Party involve communities and indigenous peoples in the identification of natural and cultural heritage for inclusion in inventories/lists/registers?